Openscapes/kyber/inst/kyber-templates/github_clinic_md_text.md

 ### We can make headers.

-We can make lists – *note that lists need a carriage return before list items!*
+We can make lists – *note that lists need an empty line before list items!*

 1. bananas
 2. tamales